HistoryTeamTerroir

 • Maturing

-It is matured for 18 months in wooden casks in the air-conditioned cellars of the Quinta, at the demarcated region of the Douro Valley before bottling.
+It is matured for 18 months in wooden casks in the air-conditioned cellars of the Quinta, in the demarcated region of the Douro Valley before bottling.

 • Serving temperature